turnermike/bitbucket-deployment-hook/README.md

 5. For Title, type "Staging".
 6. Enter the URL to your script in the URL field.
 For example: http://yourname.com/.deployment/bitbucket-hook.php
 7. Click Save.

+# Deploy!

+Simply push your local 'staging' branch to origin and your files should be up there.